mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Database_Console_via_Teleport.md

 ## How to use Teleport to connect to Database console

-There are two ways to use to Teleport to connect to a Database console:
+You need the Teleport CLI client ([tsh](https://goteleport.com/teleport/docs/cli-docs/#tsh)) to connect to a Database console.

-1. Installing [tsh](https://goteleport.com/teleport/docs/cli-docs/#tsh), the Teleport CLI client.
-This is the recommended way.
-1. Via the Teleport HTTP portal ([https://teleport.gstg.gitlab.net:3080](https://teleport.gstg.gitlab.net:3080) in staging).

 ### Installing tsh

-On MacOS, It is as simple as running, from your laptop's console:
+On MacOS, it is as simple as running:

 ```shell
 brew install teleport